 Following if the G-Block screen shot of an example of this bidirectional communication.
 It shows how you can use a message from the PC (COG_X) to control the movement of motors. (click image to enlarge):

 And here is the corresponding RoboRealm interface:

-our NXT BT interface is configured on COM17.
+You can download the G-Block example and the RoboRealm example.
+Note that our NXT BT interface is configured on COM17.
 Yours will most likely be different.

 Ball Picker Tutorial